ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 Create a new class in the project the implements the `IPanelPluginFactory` interface.
 The key elements here are:

-- The class is decorated with the `PanelPlugin` attribute.
+- The class is decorated with the `ExportPanelPlugin` attribute.
 This tells the framework about the plugin in general terms including its 'DisplayName' and other 'metadata' information.
 - The class implements the `IPanelPluginFactory` interface.
 This interface contains the `CreatePlugin` method.
 - The `CreatePlugin` method is called by the framework and returns an instance of your class that inherits from the `PanelPlugin` abstract base class.